abdelhaqueidali/Layouts-for-Multiling-O-Keyboard/README.md

 <br>1.
 Open the keyboard, long press on space bar and drag it to layouts.
 <br>2.
 Click on DIY+
 <br>3.
 Click Paste to paste the copied layout code.
 <br>4.
 Enjoy it.
+# Importing Settings (Importing All the layouts at Once)
-If you want to Import all the layouts I have at once, go to settings folder in this repository and copy the settings code.
+If you want to Import all the layouts at once, go to settings folder in this repository and copy the settings code.
-<br>5.
+<br>1.
 Then open the keyboard and long press on the gear icon and grag it to settings, or open them from the app itself.
-<br>6.
+<br>2.
 Go to Misc. then Import|Export, after that choose settings, click paste to paste the settings code you copied from the repository.
-<br>7.
+<br>3.
+Click Ok
+<br>4.
 Now you shall get all the layouts and the theme green.
-After that you can go around changing the settings you want.
+After that you can go to change the settings you want, like auto correction.
 # Attention :
 It is better to use each layout with its **specified language**.
 <br>You may need to avoid using latin script layouts with languages that use non-latin scripts, and vise versa.